Get Started with Infusion Therapy Treatment

-When your doctor or healthcare provider refers you to Option Care for home or alternate site infusion therapy, members of your dedicated team will contact you to start the intake process.
+When your doctor or healthcare provider refers you to Option Care for home or alternate site infusion therapy, members of our dedicated infusion therapy treatment team will contact you to start the intake process.
 This process includes verifying insurance coverage and conducting an initial assessment.

 Your doctor or healthcare provider will refer you to Option Care to receive home or alternate site infusion therapy.
 Like other prescriptions, your insurance coverage will need to be verified.
 Fortunately, you have an experienced team of professional reimbursement specialists ready to work for you.
 Option Care is contracted with more than 800 health plans, including commercial, employer, and Centers of Medicare and Medicaid Services (CMS).
 Our specialists will work with you to help you find available financial assistance for charges that may not be covered.